stripecat/datalinks/README.md

 You will need another system running Linux.
 I have tested all this on Ubuntu 22.04.
 But I believe you can use any modern distribution.
 This system needs a vhost for the front and one for the api.
 If you own a domain for your station, it's recommended you create a subdomain called api, so the API can be reached on api.yourdomain.com.

-If you have PlayIT Live running and a website for your station, you're probably already setup this way.
+If you have PlayIT Live running and a website for your station, you're probably already setup this way with two different servers.

+Running the frontend and the api on different computers is possible.
+But the computer using the api must have Maridb or mysql on the same maskin as the API.
+If you have them on different computers, you may get performance problems.

 # The Internet facing API